ian-bateman/os-xtoo/README.md

 done when the package is used directly as a library in a project and/or via an existing application that uses it directly.
 Step 3 is a finalization step.

+## Profiles
+This repository features a few different profiles that are not based on any profile in Gentoo's main repository.
+They are stand alone profiles.

 ## Stability
 Packages in this repository may never be marked stable.
 This is not